-Note: You may be able to get diabetes self-management training from a doctor or other health care provider who's located elsewhere using audio and video communication technology, like your phone or a computer.
+Note: If you're in a rural area, you may be able to get diabetes self-management training from a doctor or other health care provider through telehealth.
 Visit adces.org/program-finder to find certified programs near you.

 Doctor & other health care provider services